🔗What is LaTeX and Who is it For?

 \section{Introduction}

-I did not adjust fonts or margins by hand.
-The engine did the hard work for me.
+and the fonts are clean.
+I did not adjust spacing or margins by hand.

 The quick brown fox practices patience and clarity in every step.